S1mpleAsia/gpt-oss-team01/getp-csrc/benchmarks/README.md

 - The matrix shape.
 - Average runtime and GFLOP/s for `gemm_mfma_v2`.
 - rocBLAS runtime/GFLOP/s plus max absolute and relative L2 differences (when `WITH_ROCBLAS=ON`).
+  * If your rocBLAS build lacks BF16 support, the benchmark automatically falls back to FP32 `sgemm` (it will annotate the output and note that weights were promoted).
+Enable the BF16 path by setting `GEMM_BENCH_TRY_BF16=1` before running.
 - A separator line for readability.

 All HIP and rocBLAS calls are wrapped in macros that report the failing API call, file, line, and error code before exiting.
 Improper CLI usage (e.g. missing multiples of three arguments) also results in a usage message and non-zero exit status.